pachterlab/kb_docs/docs/source/index/index_generation.rst

    kb ref --workflow=custom -i index.idx custom.fasta

 Additionally, one can index the k-mers associated with disjoint sequences (for example, if 50 bases of one sequence and 80 bases of a second sequence both comprise the same "target").
 This is useful for mapping against genetic polymorphisms (where there exist multiple variants for each transcript).
-This is possible by specifying ``--distinguish`` in ``--workflow=custom``.
+This is possible by running kb ref while specifying ``--distinguish`` in ``--workflow=custom``.

 .. code-block:: text

-   kb ref --workflow=custom -i index.idx custom.fasta
+   kb ref --workflow=custom -i index.idx --distinguish custom.fasta

 For the ``--distinguish`` option, the custom.fasta should be organized such that the target names in the input FASTA file are numbers (specifically, zero-indexed numerical identifiers).
 An example custom.fasta file (with 3 targets) would look like: